Cat Fancy: Natural Cat

-In the summer of 2009, Cat Fancy launched a spin-off magazine named Natural Cat, about alternative nutrition and medicine, such as organic cat foods and herbal therapy.
+In the summer of 2009, Cat Fancy launched a short-lived spin-off magazine named Natural Cat, about alternative nutrition and medicine, such as organic cat foods and herbal therapy.
 It premiered in June 2009 in a special double issue of the main magazine.
 Actress and cat lover Jenna Fischer appeared on the cover and was interviewed about her cats for the feature article.
-Its slogan is "Caring For Your Whole Cat".
+Its slogan was "Caring for Your Whole Cat".